ibra-kdbra/banije/src/content/posts/developerTools.md

 published: 2024-01-08
 description: 'Discover browser extensions, tools that streamline web development, from front-end to back-end tools.'
 image: ''
-tags: [Web Development, Front-End, Back-End, Full-Stack, Tools, Extensions]
+tags: [Web Development, Front-end, Back-end, Full-Stack, Tools, Extensions]
-category: 'Guides'
+category: Guide
 draft: false
 ---

-# 🛠️ Web Development Tools
+## 🛠️ Web Development Tools

 As a web application engineer, I continually seek tools that enhance my skills and productivity.
 Below is an updated list of essential tools, incorporating recent advancements from 2024 and 2025.